Generating keys with OpenSSH¶

 You will need to generate a new key pair, when:

-you don’t have a key pair yet, or
+you don’t yet have a dedicated key pair for the VSC clusters, or

 you forgot the passphrase protecting your private key, or